1st T20I: Patel, Harbhajan spin India to comprehensive win over Zimbabwe

-Spinners Axar Patel and Harbhajan Singh gave an impressive display to help India trounce a hapless Zimbabwe by 54 runs in the first T20 International cricket match at Harare Sports Club on Friday
+Young Axar Patel and Harbhajan Singh gave an impressive display of spin bowling to help India trounce a hapless Zimbabwe by 54 runs in the first T20 International cricket match at Harare Sports Club on Friday

 Harare: Young Axar Patel and Harbhajan Singh gave an impressive display of spin bowling as India relied on an all-round display to trounce a hapless Zimbabwe by 54 runs in the first T20 International cricket match here today.